K2Silver/Demeter/README.md

 	Replace `YOUR_AWS_KEY_HERE` and `YOUR_AWS_PASS_HERE` with the IAM access key ID and secret password copied from the DynamoDB user setup section.
 More information can be obtained from the [IAM console](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html).
 Use `us-east-1` for `YOUR_REGION_HERE` (since Amazon Alexa seems to only support this region reliably).
 Then, rename the `config_template.json` to `config.json`.
 This file will be used the python code to authenticate itself to the DynamoDB database.

-2. Python Sandwich Maker Server Walkthrough
+2. Python Sandwich Maker Server Walkthrough (Optional Reading)

 	The code for the sandwich maker server (which issues commands to the mbed via RPC) is written in Python.
 The server code relies heavily on `boto3` library, which allows API calls to the Amazon DynamoDB database.